g-merrill/making-a-flask-react-app-from-scratch/README.md

 ```
     <script>window.token = "{{ token }}"</script>
 ```
-85) In the react frontend, in App.js, can put the following anywhere you want to test if things are properly working :
+85) In App.js, you can put the following anywhere inside the returned JSX to verify that the backend is in communication with the frontend:
 ```
       <p>My Token = { window.token }</p>
 ```